CDCgov/wastewater_WA/README.md

 *full_data*

 This folder contains all of the individual model runs that are created as you loop through each run.
-For every run you will create a series of files, these will include the name "hosp" if they related to hospitalization forecasts, or "ww" if they relate to wastewater forecasts:
+For every run you will create a series of files, these will include the name "hosp" if they related to hospitalization forecasts, or "ww" if they relate to wastewater forecasts.
+These folders are not included by default, as there is a lot of information here, and the summary information is likely more important to disseminate.

 * _diagnostics.csv
   - This file contains a number of diagnostic tests to ensure the model ran succesfully.
 If any of these diagnostics are `TRUE`, it may indicate the model poorly fit.
 Please see [here](https://github.com/CDCgov/ww-inference-model/blob/main/R/model_diagnostics.R) for more detail.